adigitoleo/vim-mellow/README.md

 ## Installation

-It is recommended to install a tagged release.
-The master branch is not guaranteed to be stable.
+*NOTE: It is recommended to install a tagged release.
+The master branch is not guaranteed to be stable.*

 If you use a vim plugin manager (recommended), consult the relevant documentation.
 Here are some links to popular plugin managers: